The NVIDIA Linux GPU Driver contains several kernel modules: nvidia.ko, nvidia-modeset.ko, nvidia-uvm.ko, nvidia-drm.ko, and nvidia-peermem.ko.

 Proprietary.
 This is the flavor that NVIDIA has historically shipped.

 Open, i.e. source-published, kernel modules that are dual licensed MIT/GPLv2.
-These are new starting in release 515.
-With every driver release, the source code to the open kernel modules will be published on https://github.com/NVIDIA/open-gpu-kernel-modules and a tarball will be provided on https://download.nvidia.com/XFree86/.
+With every driver release, the source code to the open kernel modules is published on https://github.com/NVIDIA/open-gpu-kernel-modules and a tarball is provided on https://download.nvidia.com/XFree86/.

 Though the kernel modules in the two flavors are different, they are based on the same underlying source code.
 The two flavors are mutually exclusive: they cannot be used within the kernel at the same time, and they should not be installed on the filesystem at the same time.

 The user space components of the NVIDIA Linux GPU driver are identical and behave in the same way, regardless of which flavor of kernel module is used.

 The proprietary flavor supports the GPU architectures Maxwell, Pascal, Volta, Turing, and later GPUs.

 The open flavor of kernel modules supports Turing and later GPUs.
 The open kernel modules cannot support GPUs before Turing, because the open kernel modules depend on the GPU System Processor (GSP) first introduced in Turing.